19 April 2016

 Berlin

 In 1922, Kamillá Hollai went to Berlin to take over the lead in Das Feuerschiff/The Fire Ship (Richard Löwenbein, 1922).
-In Germany she changed her name into Camilla von Hollay.
+In Germany, she changed her name to Camilla von Hollay.

-The sound film didn't offer her demanding roles - probably because of her Hungarian accent.
+The sound film didn't offer her demanding roles - probably because of her Hungarian accent, suggests Thomas Staedeli at Cyranos.
 She only acted in minor roles in films like Die zärtlichen Verwandten/Beloved Family (Richard Oswald, 1930) and Tingel-Tangel (Jaap Speyer, 1931) featuring Ernö Verebes.
+In 1924 she married the Hungarian journalist and author Jenő Szatmári in Berlin.
+After several years in Berlin, she and her husband returned to Budapest in the 1930s.

 Camilla von Hollay